duncantmiller/redwoodpowerfund.com/src/_posts/2024-06-24-advancing-ev-battery-direct-recycling-with-autonomous-robotic-disassembly.md

 Lithium-ion batteries are made with several chemistries, but all use some combination of valuable materials like nickel, manganese, cobalt, aluminum, copper and of course lithium.
 Many of these critical materials are mined outside the United States and some materials will be in scarce supply based on the projected numbers of batteries we will need, particularly cobalt.

-Aside from lithium, the rest of the materials are not actually used up by the battery so they still exist in their original quantities in a battery at its end of life.
+Aside from lithium, the rest of the materials generally retain much of their initial quantities from a new battery through its end of life.
 The problem is recovering them.

 At Rose City Robotics, we are developing autonomous robotic systems to enhance the recycling process of lithium-ion batteries.
 Our mission is to enable the autonomous disassembly of large lithium-ion batteries like the ones used in electric vehicles, recovering valuable materials with greater efficiency and lower emissions.